One third of your life if spent working, amounting to about 90,000 hours. I’m beyond the half-way point now, about 45,000 hours into it.

 3) Get strong

 All the hours sitting at work will take its toll on your body.
 Exercise is the antidote.
-The added muscle will be a major confidence booster at work.
+The added muscle will be a major confidence booster.
 The hormonal response of hard workouts will also help you cope with work-related stress.
 Stress can derail the brightest of careers if not kept in check.

 Lifting heavy weights will force you to learn proper form and posture (or you will get injured).
 Strength will help you stave off repetitive stress injury.
 Strength workouts are also proven to provide significant cardiovascular benefits associated with endurance sports.